 - Eat a variety of healthy foods from all of the food groups.
 A healthy meal plan is low in fat, salt, and added sugar.
 Ask your healthcare provider for more information about a meal plan that is right for you.

-- Avoid or limit alcohol.
+- Limit or do not drink alcohol.
 Ask your healthcare provider how much alcohol is safe for you to drink.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 When should I contact my healthcare provider?